• Skip to primary navigation

 For EXTRA special presentation, whip up some fresh whipped cream.

-I'll whip up about 1 cup of heavy cream and 2 Tbsp sugar.
+I'll whip up about 1 cup of heavy cream and 2 tablespoon sugar.

-Once it reaches the desired consistency, add in a couple Tbsp of your favorite liqueur.
+Once it reaches the desired consistency, add in a couple tablespoon of your favorite liqueur.

 Garnish with fresh berries and mint leaves, for a little pop of color.